-Four stroke versions are available, but they aren't as popular because of the extra weight.
+Four stroke versions are also available, but they aren’t as popular because of their higher weight.
 Electric paramotors are also being flown, but they have very short flight times because of battery limitations.

 There are two types of paramotor available, foot launched, and wheel launched trikes and quads.
 But foot launched units are the most popular because of their size and ease of transport

-These consist of a strong frame with a permanently attached engine, a cage surrounding the propeller, and a harness.
-The wing attaches to swing arms either side of the pilot using strong carabiners.
+Paramotors consist of a strong frame with a permanently attached engine, a loop cage surrounding the propeller, and a harness.
+The wing then attaches to swing arms either side of the pilot before flight, by using strong carabiners.

 The idea of ultralight aircraft was first thought up in the late 1960’s.
 Hang gliding pilots began experimenting with engines to give extended flight times, they called these engines glide extenders.
 In 1975 John K. Moody attached a 12.5 horsepower engine to his Icarus II hang glider, giving birth to the modern ultralight movement.
 Engines vary, but 2 strokes are a common choice because of their low weight and high power.

-Regulations vary worldwide, but UK and US laws state that the aircraft must be no heavier than 115 kG.
-A National Private Pilots Licence is required in the UK, but no license is required in the US.
+Regulations vary worldwide, but UK and US laws state that the aircraft must be no heavier than 115 KG.
+A National Private Pilots Licence is required in the UK for microlights over 70 KG, but no license is required in the US.
 If you wish to fly a two seat ultralight in the US, you must obtain a Sport Pilot Certificate.

-The maximum weight for ultralights is 115 KG meaning they can be easily wheeled around by a single person.
-If you need to wheel them up a slop you may need some extra help.
+The maximum weight for ultralights is 115 KG, meaning they can easily be wheeled around by a single person.
+If you need to wheel them up a slope you may need some extra help.

-When you're not bust flying, which will probably only be at night, you'll need to find somewhere to store your flying machine safely.
+When you’re not busy flying, which will probably only be during the night, you’ll need to find somewhere to safely store your flying machine.
 The size and weight of a paramotor means you can easily carry them into your house or garage.
-Even a small shed will be big enough for your motor, wing, and any other equipment.
+Even a small shed will be big enough for your paramotor, wing, and any other equipment.
 If you live in a safe part of town, you could even keep it in the back of your vehicle.

-A paramotor is able to launch in very tight spaces, on rough ground, and I've even launched mine on very long grass.
-The takeoff distance is around 15 metres in very light wind, and as low as 1 meter in strong wind.
+A paramotor is able to launch in very tight spaces, on rough ground, and I’ve even launched mine on very long grass.
+The take-off distance is around 15 metres in very light wind, and as low as 1 meter or a single step in strong wind.

-Landing a paramotor will require about 30 metres distance to perform a swoop in light winds.
+Landing a paramotor will require about 30 metres distance, this allows you to perform a swoop in light winds.
 Strong wind will allow you to land with just a couple of steps.

 The smallest of ultralights will require around 35 metres to launch.
 This will require short grass and smooth ground, preferably a dedicated airstrip.
 Oversized tyres can be fitted to cope with rougher terrain.